In this tutorial , we

 @PropertySource is used to declare a set of properties(defined in a properties file in application classpath) in Spring run-time Environment, providing flexibility to have different values in different application environments.

-Below is the properties file used in this post.
+file used in this post.

 /src/main/resources/application.properties